 As you can see in the picture above, there are cannabinoid receptors all over the place.
 That said, a large potion of them remain in the central nervous system and brain stem.

 For those who aren’t already aware, the ECS is a bodily system that is responsible for many different things, but maintaining a bodily homeostasis seems to be this system’s top priority.
 This system can use both endogenous cannabinoids and phytocannabinoids (like CBD) to accomplish different tasks.

 How to Increase Anandamide

 According to translational psychiatry, “Cannabidiol is a component of marijuana that does not activate cannabinoid receptors, but moderately inhibits the degradation of the endocannabinoid anandamide.”

 That means by supplementing with CBD products, you can moderately slow down the breakdown of anandamide, which would result in retaining higher anandamide levels.

 Many people report massive benefits like pain relief, anxiety reduction, and anti-inflammatory effects after using CBD.
 This is likely due to how CBD interacts with specific receptors in your body.

 Here are some of the more common questions people have on anandamide.
 Keep in mind that it’s a relatively new discovery, so a lot of the science behind it, and how it works, is under constant revision.

-Current research suggests that anandamide can do things like dull pain.
-When you experience feelings of pain, anandamide binds to your CB1 receptor and blocks pain signaling.
+As we discussed earlier, anandamide works in our bodies via the endocannabinoid system.
+Current research suggests that anandamide can do things to the human body, like dull pain.
+When you experience feelings of pain, anandamide interacts with your CB1 cannabinoid receptor and blocks pain signaling.
 This may be why when people use CBD (which slows the degradation of anandamide) they experience a reduction in pain.

 Is anandamide a drug?